 - Neutral writing card

-- Cut the solid paper larger than everything else.
-It should act like a mat.
+- Cut the mood paper larger than everything else.
+It should act like a mat, not a second page.

-- Place the quiet pattern slightly lower or sideways.
-Let it peek out on two edges.
+- Place the mixer pattern slightly lower or sideways.
+Let it peek out on two edges so it supports the card without stealing the center.

 - Add the writing card on top.
-Keep the card plain enough for handwriting.
+Keep the card plain enough for actual handwriting, not just a caption.

-- Finish with one small accent.
-A tab, strip, circle, or torn label is enough.
+- Finish with one narrow accent.
+A tab, strip, circle, or torn label is enough if it repeats a color already present.

 Filled example